The most money and lowest monthly payment for your renovation

 Remember that you will also need a licensed engineer to design the structure for your elevated concrete deck and this can cost you between $300 and $700 for a reputable, licensed practitioner.

-The Cost Of Different Decking Boards
+The Cost to Replace Deck Boards

 How Much Does It Cost To Build A Patio?

 However, a number of different factors contribute to the cost, with size being the main one.
-As a bare minimum, you can expect a very small patio install to cost around $800, with larger-scale installation running well beyond $10,000.
+As a bare minimum, you can expect a very small patio installation to cost around $800, with larger-scale installation running well beyond $10,000.
 It’s important to properly scope out the project and size to be able to determine the budget you’re going to need.

 And this is before you even start considering more luxurious materials.
 Once you start to look at other options on the high end, the estimated costs will be even higher.
 In fact, Lucy Middaugh, an exterior designer based in California, confirmed to us that “any kind of stone decking or tiled patios will average within the $30,000 to $50,000 range.”